[HISTORY: Adopted by the Mayor and Council of the Borough of Washington 4-18-2017 by Ord. No. 2017-04. Amendments noted where applicable.]

 In addition to the penalty provided in § 91-5 of this chapter, failure to abate such nuisance within the time provided by this chapter shall allow the Municipal Manager to direct the Borough's work force to abate said nuisance.
 Nothing in this section shall be interpreted to imply that the Borough is obligated to abate the nuisance.

-The Manager shall certify the costs of abatement of the nuisance to the governing body, which shall examine the certificate and, if found correct, will cause the costs shown thereon to be charges against said land, the amount so charged shall forthwith become a lien upon such land and shall be added to and become and form part of the taxes next to be assessed and levied upon such lands, the same to bear interest at the same rate as taxes and shall be collected and enforced by the same officer and in the same manner as taxes.
+The Manager shall certify the costs of abatement of the nuisance to the governing body, which shall examine the certificate and, if found correct, will cause the costs shown thereon to be charges against said land.
+The amount so charged shall forthwith become a lien upon such land and shall be added to and become and form part of the taxes next to be assessed and levied upon such lands, the same to bear interest at the same rate as taxes and shall be collected and enforced by the same officer and in the same manner as taxes.

 Any person who violates any of the provisions of this chapter shall, upon conviction thereof, be punishable by a fine of not more than $500.
+If the violations are not corrected or remedied within 10 days after the notice pursuant to § 91-2, each day thereafter that the prohibited conditions exist shall constitute a separate offense hereunder.